My Photo

 Please take a moment to review the following proposals and reply

-directly to me at dwaber@logolalia.com if you already have suitable
+directly to me at dwaber@logolalia.

 material, or, are interested enough to produce some new material